Brazil waits on Neymar for South Korea game at World Cup - WHIZ News

 Brazil struggled without the playmaker but still won its group despite a loss to Cameroon in the last match.

+“Obviously we won’t say that it’s better to face Brazil when Neymar is playing, but I always prefer when the best players are there,” South Korea coach Paulo Bento said.

-South Korea advanced after a surprise win over Cristiano Ronaldo’s Portugal in their last group game, making it to the last 16 for the first time in 12 years.
+South Korea advanced after a surprise win over Portugal in the team’s last group game, making it to the last 16 for the first time in 12 years.

 Tests after the Serbia match showed ligament damage in Neymar’s ankle and it wasn’t clear if he would be able to play again in Qatar.
 His ankle looked bad, with a lot of swelling, and doctors wouldn’t say if he would recover during the tournament.